jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 + July 20 -  ```has:media``` and ```has:images```.
 Native photos officially announced August 9, 2010.

 #### 2014
 + December 3 - (Approximately) *Some* [Enhanced URL metadata](http://support.gnip.com/enrichments/enhanced_urls.html) with HTML title and description begins in payloads.
-Enhanced metadata more fully emeraged in May 2016.
+Enhanced metadata more fully emerged in May 2016.

 #### 2015
 + February 10 - ```has:videos``` matches on 'native' Twitter videos.